-An Issuer is required to engage an approved Verifier to perform Pre-Issuance and Post-Issuance Verification Engagements.
+An Issuer is required to engage an Approved Verifier to perform Pre-Issuance and Post-Issuance Verification Engagements.
 The Issuer is strongly encouraged to use the same approved Verifier for both engagements but this may not be possible in all cases.

-Periodic Verification Engagements may be carried out over the term of the bond but this is not mandatory.
-Periodic Verification may be conducted by the same Verifier that has completed the Pre-Issuance and Post-Issuance Verification Engagements, or another Verifier.
+Periodic Verification Engagements may be carried out over the term of the bond, loan or other debt instrument but this is not mandatory.
+Periodic Verification may be conducted by the same Verifier that has completed the Pre-Issuance and Post-Issuance Verification Engagements, or a different Approved Verifier.